Box Hill Circular via Mickleham walk

 If driving, there is a small free car park “for railway users” at Box Hill & Westhumble station and a larger one at Ryka's Café near the Burford Bridge roundabout, which you pass on the main return route.

 Take the train nearest to 10:00 from Victoria or Waterloo to Box Hill & Westhumble.

-The suggested lunchtime pub is the King William Ⅳ (01372-372590; open Wed–Sun & BH Mon) in Mickleham, after 6½ km.
-This free house – hidden away on a path leading up to Mickleham Downs – serves local beers and good home-cooked food.
-It has an attractive terraced garden, but limited space inside.
+Mickleham (after 6½ km) has two possible lunch pubs, both fairly expensive.
+The suggested place is the King William Ⅳ (01372-372590; open Wed–Sun & BH Mon), hidden away on a path leading up to Mickleham Downs; it serves local beers and good home-cooked food and has an attractive terraced garden, but limited space inside.
 Just off the main route, the Running Horses (01372-372279) in Mickleham village is a good alternative.
-Both pubs are fairly expensive.

 There is a popular café inside the National Trust Visitor Centre at the top of Box Hill, plus a servery offering hot and cold drinks, cakes and ice-creams.
 There is ample seating both inside and outdoors.

 The most convenient place near Box Hill station is the Stepping Stones (01306-889932) pub on Westhumble Street, which is usually open all day.
 Another possibility is Ryka's Café (01306-884454; open to 4pm winter, 5pm summer), a popular spot for bikers which serves a wide range of food and drink.